 Table 1: Sources of comparative excess mortality data for Europe, the UK and the US, and other countries

-Box 1: Measures of excess mortality: Z-scores and P-scores and per capita excess mortality
+Box 1: Measures of excess mortality: P-scores, per capita excess mortality and Z-scores

-There are several reasons for comparing excess mortality between regions or countries.
+There are several reasons for wanting to compare excess mortality between regions or countries.
 The first is simply to compare the death toll of the first wave of the pandemic.
-Aggregate measures are useful such as the count of excess deaths relative to normal deaths, the P-score and excess deaths relative to population size, see Box 1.
-The last of these measures has the problem that older populations tend to have higher normal death counts.
+Useful aggregate measures include the count of excess deaths relative to normal deaths, for example, the P-score, and excess deaths relative to population size, see Box 1.
+The second of these measures has the problem that older populations tend to have higher normal death counts.
 This measure of excess deaths will overstate the incidence of the pandemic in older compared to younger populations.
-For the second reason, that of evaluating the effectiveness of policy responses, one needs to dig deeper, and even the simple measures above require further interpretation.
+For the second reason, that of evaluating the effectiveness of policy responses, one needs to dig deeper, and the simple measures above require further interpretation.
 Countries may differ in the size of the initial source of infection, in their age structure, in the distribution of co-morbidities in the population and the prevalence of dense urban centres, making some countries more vulnerable.
 Comparing age-standardised mortality can be helpful in controlling for differences in age structures.
 Finally, the third motivation for comparisons is a purely objective one of improving the scientific understanding of the dynamics of the spread of infections, their incidence and the death rates of those infected.
-Key to this last endeavour is the disaggregation of excess deaths data by age, gender, region, and, where possible, socio-economic categories.
+Key to this last endeavour is the production of granular data, i.e. disaggregation of excess deaths data by age, gender, region, and, where possible, socio-economic categories.

-To interpret large differences in excess mortality between nations requires consideration of several factors, and the within-nation deviations in these factors: the average infection rates in preceding weeks, average mortality risk from Covid-19 and constraints on Covid-19-specific health capacity.
+To interpret large differences in excess mortality between nations requires consideration of several factors, and the within-nation deviations in these factors: the average infection rates in preceding weeks, average mortality risk from Covid-19 for those infected (the case fatality rate) and constraints on Covid-19-specific health capacity.

 Turning to the first of the factors, consider differences in infection rates.
 Compare two countries or regions with the same average Covid-19 mortality risk where 1 percent of all adults are infected in A, while 5 percent are infected in B. Then the rate of excess deaths for adults measured by the P-score will be about 5 times as large in B in the weeks following the incidence of the infection.
 Countries that locked down early and had effective test, trace and isolate procedures kept down the average infection rate and hence the excess death rate.10